Beta-Verse-Hub/Vrikhsh/README.md

 # Running the code:

-Open a cmd window and run the following command:
+Open a cmd window and run the following command to run the example code:

-`main.exe "MyProgram.vri"`
+`main.exe "ExampleCode.vri"`

+The example code takes two inumbrs input from te user and then add, subtract, multiply and divide them and finally output the results.